FabihaHaider/FabihaHaider.github.io/_pages/about.md

 Research Interests
 ======
 My current research interest lies in NLP and intersection of LLM and Security, mainly AI Security.
-I am particularly interested in LLM Bias and studies exploring LLM vulnerabilities exploitation and mitigation.
+I am particularly interested in LLM Bias and studies exploring LLM vulnerabilities, exploitation and mitigation.